🎮

 D-28S becomes much easier to judge once it is forced into the same room as D008, Circuit Sword, and DY19.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 D-28S versus D008 is interesting because better value is the obvious angle.
-D008 sits close enough to D-28S to make the comparison meaningful, but different enough to sharpen the buying decision.
+Compared with D-28S, D008 makes the more obvious play for readers who care about better value.
 D-28S versus Circuit Sword is interesting because better value is the obvious angle.
 Circuit Sword sits close enough to D-28S to make the comparison meaningful, but different enough to sharpen the buying decision.
 D-28S versus DY19 is interesting because better value is the obvious angle.
-Compared with D-28S, DY19 makes the more obvious play for readers who care about better value.
+If D-28S feels almost right but not quite, DY19 is the sort of nearby detour that can completely change the shortlist.

 The real benefit of this comparison set is not that it declares a single winner.
 It reveals which compromise profile feels least annoying over time.